 Children of 4-6 years of age do not care about where this or that life principle comes from.
 They just experience the emotional background around them and behave accordingly.
 If it is love which accepts them as they are, then children “soak up” this love into themselves.
 This allows the instructor to unfold children’s capabilities most fully and speed up their development.
 If children do not receive love and, moreover, if negative emotions are directed at them, then they suffer, become reserved, or on the contrary, begin to behave glaringly.

-Therefore in work with children of 4-6 years old, one must first of all create the atmosphere of love, the atmosphere of equal and calm attitude toward all students in the group, independent of their good or bad features.
+Therefore in work with children of 4-6 years old, one must first of all create the atmosphere of love, the atmosphere of an equal and calm attitude towards all students in the group, independent of their good or bad features.

 At this age, children easily accept the idea of their unity with the world, perceiving even inanimate objects as living beings, assigning to them characters and habits.
 Therefore, the basics of the ecological education are perceived by such children as something self-evident: “it is painful to a tree if one breaks its branches”, “a flower does not want to be picked” — all this is very understandable to small children; one needs just to stress this.